-As disclosed in note B.2.2, the Group entered into an agreement with GIC Private Limited ("GIC") to sell its 30% stake in CETIN Group N.V..
+As disclosed in note B.2.4, the Group entered into an agreement with GIC Private Limited ("GIC") to sell its 30% stake in CETIN Group N.V..
 Within this transaction, the Group also granted a put option to GIC for its 30% share in CETIN Group N.V. for the fair value of the share as at the exercise date of the option.
 The put option may be exercised by GIC should PPF Telecom Group B.V.'s ultimate controlling party change without prior approval.
-Following IFRS guidance (IAS 32), this situation would require the Group to deliver cash or another financial asset because technically, the Group's management cannot avoid triggering an unapproved change of control over PPF Telecom Group B.V.
-Accordingly, the Group recognised, the conditional commitment to acquire NCI's share as a financial liability at net present value with the net present value and subsequent remeasurements directly through equity.
+As the Group's management cannot avoid an unapproved change of control over PPF Telecom Group B.V., the Group could be required to deliver cash or another financial asset.
+Following IFRS guidance (IAS 32), the Group recognised the conditional commitment to acquire NCI's share as a financial liability at net present value with the net present value and subsequent remeasurements directly through equity.

-The amount initially recognised in March 2022 amounted to EUR 1.411 million.
-As at 31 December 2022, the value of this conditional commitment to acquire NCl's share amounts to EUR 850 million.
-The remeasurement effect recorded directly in equity in 2022 amounted to EUR 561 million.
-Due to the complexity and judgement involved in determining the accounting treatment for the put option included in the agreement with GIC, and determining the fair value of the 30% share in CETIN Group N.V. in order to derive the net present value of the conditional commitment to acquire NCl's share, we consider this to be a key audit matter.
+The amount initially recognised in March 2022 amounted to EUR 1.411 million and remeasured to EUR 850 million as at 31 December 2022.
+As at 31 December 2023, the value of this conditional commitment to acquire NCI's share amounts to EUR 983 million.
+The remeasurement effect recorded directly in equity in 2023 amounted to an increase of EUR 133 million (2022: decrease of EUR 561 million).
+Due to the complexity and judgement involved in determining the fair value of the 30% share in CETIN Group N.V. in order to derive the net present value of the conditional commitment to acquire NCI's share, we consider this to be a key audit matter.